CTEC3905-2022/lab-materials/lab-05.md

 ## Additional exercise

-IF you have got this far, look up [HTML data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) and think about how you could implement a simple search function using the existing search input.
+If you have got this far, look up [HTML data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) and think about how you could implement a simple search function using the existing search input.
 Try to add data attributes to each section and use the search input to filter the visible sections.

 ## Lab learning outcomes